CodeURJC-DAW-2020-21/webapp9/README.md

 **Miguel**

--  Completed tasks: Created some entities, added the error page, listed events template, most of the work in admin template and visual fixtures.
+-  Completed tasks: Created some entities, added the error page, listed events template (with pagination), most of the work in admin template and visual fixtures.

 - 5 most significant commits:
   1. List all events with mustache
   2. Error page + css
-  3. Delete reservation
+  3. Delete reservation/event
-  4. Delete event
+  4. Pagination works
   5. Reservations / events graphs

 - 5 files with participation: